-The research executed and contained in this paper has laid the framework for the authors to develop a full working solution for Limbitless Solutions, including schematics, materials, and a plan of action on how to execute, test, and integrate the prototype to come.
+The research executed and contained in this paper had laid the framework for the authors to develop a full working solution for Limbitless Solutions, including schematics, materials, and a plan of action on how to execute, test, and integrate the prototype to come.
 In addition to the electronics choices made, a full analytical process is now presented to Limbitless for their future research, providing them with insight on the parts explored by this team as to their strengths and weaknesses for the given areas of implementation.

-With a completed design in hand, a full working schematic may be captured and integrated with ease through the compilation of the individual drawings above, leading to a preliminary PCB being constructed and ordered prior to the conclusion of Senior Design 1.
-With successful testing, Gerber files will be created and maintained, alongside a fully published bill of materials, allowing Limbitless to maintain their inventory for the electronics package down to the consumables level.
+With a completed design in hand, a full working schematic was captured and integrated with ease through the compilation of the individual drawings above, leading to a preliminary PCB being constructed during the course of Senior Design II.
+With successful testing, Gerber files were created and maintained, alongside a fully published bill of materials, allowing Limbitless to maintain their inventory for the electronics package down to the consumables level.

-However, the work discussed in this paper is only in its infantile stage, and another challenging semester still lies ahead, beginning with the construction of a stable electronic system in the laboratory, and culminating with working hand in hand alongside Limbitless Solutions' mechanical team to fabricate and integrate the electronic package into a full working prototype.
-While the responsibilities of this project are to only achieve a working electronic design, the hope and goal of this team is to leave a legacy at this University in the "hand" of yet another hopeful Limbitless client.
+The work represented in this paper shows the collective effort of the group to design a full working prototype for Limbitless Solutions.
+A challenging effort lied with the construction of a stable electronic system in the laboratory, and culminating with working hand in hand alongside Limbitless Solutions' mechanical team to fabricate and integrate the electronic package into a full working prototype.
+While the responsibilities of this project were to create a working electronics design, the main goal in this project was to leave a product for Limbitless Solutions that would serve as the electronics for the ultimate bionic arm in the future.